sammothxc/esp32-oled-weather-display-message-board/README.md

 - Clone the repository to your local machine.
 - Open the project in your IDE.
 - Install the necessary libraries.
-- Create a secrets.h file and add your OpenWeatherMap API key and MQTT server details.
+- Create required secrets files and add necessary info.
 - Upload the code to your ESP32 board.

 ## License